toothache is pain that you feel in or around your tooth. Most often, toothache

 cases, they can be signs of serious conditions that require immediate medical

-Toothache pain can range from mild to severe, and may be constant or intermittent.
-You may feel:
+pain can range from mild to severe, and it may be constant or intermittent.

-- throbbing pain in or around your tooth
+- throbbing pain or swelling in or around your tooth or gum

 - sharp pain when you touch your tooth or bite down